Seymour Stein can hear the future.

 A major non-New Wave acquisition during that fertile period was a rising young dance-music artist named Madonna.
 Sire released her first single, “Everybody," in the fall of 1982, and Stein asked for a full album from the superstar-to-be at a meeting with her, famously held in a hospital room where he was recuperating from a heart infection.

 “He’s more interested in the music than whether he’s going to get platinum records out of it,” Madonna said.
 “Every time he signs somebody, he’s taking a chance.
 And there aren’t many people in the entertainment industry who do that anymore.”

 In 1976, realizing what a motherlode he had discovered in the Ramones and other bands bubbling up from the rock underground, Stein struck a distribution deal with Warner Bros., and the partnership lasted until 1995.
-In 2003, Sire again became part of the Warner Bros. label portfolio and, under Stein’s leadership, is releasing the work of such contemporary cutting-edge acts as the Von Bondies and the Veronicas.
+In 2003 Sire again became part of the Warner Bros. label portfolio.
+Under Stein’s leadership, they released the work of such contemporary cutting-edge acts as the Von Bondies and the Veronicas.